Without a plan it will

-One of the most important business documents that your business will ever have.
+A marketing plan is one of the most important business documents that your business will ever have, it is your map to your future.

-A good marketing plan considers what you have to work with and how to be competitive.
-It details who would want what you have to offer, how to communicate to those that are looking for what you are offering and what you can expect to earn if you meet the needs of those who are willing and able to pay you.
-It is document that regards specific performance guidelines, and while helping to identify strategies and tactics for specific periods of time.
+A good marketing plan considers where you want to go, how to get there.
 It is a three R Document, one that will be, Revisited, Reevaluated and Revised based on business and performance and external conditions.
-It is an organization tool that helps keep your business on track and can be used to help raise money from external sources when done professionally.
+It is an organization tool that helps keep your business on the road to a profitable future and can be used to help raise money from external sources when done professionally.

 Nicholls Hospitality Marketing Helps You